dynamsoft-docs/license-server-docs/about/terms.md

 ## License Item

 A License Item contains a permit to use a product.
-The permit is not splittable.
+The license item cannot be split.

+For instance, if a license item is for a 10,000-scan package for the JavaScript edition of the Barcode Reader SDK, the full quota of scans cannot be split into multiple license items, each with its own quantity and purpose.

 ## Handshake Code